BenasStr/BookLibrary/README.md

 - Write "Take" to take book from library.
 When dialogue pops up, add required information.
 You cann't take more than 3 books.
 - Write "Return" to return taken book.
 In dialogue write book name you have taken.
 If you are late, then library grandma will be angry at you.
 - Write "Delete" to delete chosen book.
 Add book name and ISBN to delete book.

+**Challanges I faced while doing this task:**
+- At first I chose wrong command line reading method.
+It wasn't intuitive and was it was missery to use.
+- Then, I think I expanded my task too much.
+Thus I was sitting at about 6 hours on the project and didn't finnish testing.